Helping quiet children

 There are lots of things you can try:

-- Acknowledge with your child that you know that talking can be difficult for them, and that you understand, and that you just want them to be happy.
+- Acknowledge with the child that you know that talking can be difficult for them, and that you understand, and that you just want them to be happy.

-- Try to be positive about your child’s talking in front of them.
+- Try to be positive about the child’s talking in front of them.
 Reassure them that their challenge with talking won’t last forever.

-- Follow your child’s lead when you play together, and plan activities that they really enjoy doing.
+- Try to spend some 1:1 time playing with the child each day.
+Follow the child’s lead when you play together, and plan activities that they really enjoy doing.
 Children are more likely to open up and talk about something they really love and things that fascinate them.
 They will also have more to talk about.

-- Encourage your child to make noises using musical instruments.
+- Encourage the child to make noises using musical instruments.
 This can get them used to the idea of making noise and being noisy.

 Useful reading